serengil/chefboost/README.md

  # Installation

  You can run the following command in the command prompt to install Chefboost.
-If git is not recognized as command in your environment you can download **[this link]**(https://github.com/serengil/chefboost/archive/master.zip).
+If git is not recognized as command in your environment you can download [this link](https://github.com/serengil/chefboost/archive/master.zip).

  ```
  git clone https://github.com/serengil/chefboost.git